Story “A LITTLE FLEETING STAR”, by Milcíades Joel Zaragoza Burgos.

 The teacher started like this:

 -“My dear students.
-From now on, you’re already big.
-You have already dropped diapers long ago and it’s time to take care of yourself.
+From now on, consider that all of you have grown up enough because you no longer use diapers, and so it’s time for everyone to learn to take care of themselves.
 Well, until last year the teachers had to keep an eye on you.
-However,from now on, can I trust that each one of you has already learned to take care of yourself?”
+However, from now on, can I trust that each one of you has already learned to take care of yourself?”

 -“Yes, sir,” we all replied.

 -“OK then.
-Now I want to know if each one of you can adopt one or two colleagues in order to keep an eye on them too,” said the professor.
+Now I want to know if each one of you can adopt one or two classmates in order to keep an eye on them too,” said the teacher

 -“To adopt one another????” shouted one in the background.